Canberra needs a new planning system, and much better development.

 - Delivering a “community compact” process to find ways to encourage affordable housing while protecting our trees, green space and heritage.
 The compact will bring together residents’ groups, younger people, government and developers

-- Reach a 30% urban tree canopy across Canberra by changing the Tree Protection Act and planning system to protect our mature trees and make room for trees during development
+- Reaching a 30% urban tree canopy across Canberra by changing the Tree Protection Act and planning system to protect our mature trees and make room for trees during development

 - Funding the heritage system to shift from reactive to proactive, so it can protect the things we love about Canberra